THE STILL LIFE WORKSHOPTM

 Overview – The Still Life as a “Portrait of the Self”

-The workshop can be delivered as a stand alone learning event (1-day) or integrated (as part of) with a leadership/team/coaching development process – you would need to set aside at least 3 hours to include this exercise.
+The workshop can be delivered as a stand-alone learning event (half/full day) or integrated (as part of) with a leadership, team, coaching development process – you would need to set aside a minimum of 3 hours to include this exercise in an existing programme/course.

 Pygmalion offers this as an Accreditation Process (to train and licence you to be able to include this in your own learning & development offering) and/or as a tailored Intervention to support your development programmes.